CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 1 - Default

-If you want the same title to be used for all of the BookMark This icons all of the time add it here.
+If you want the same title to be used for all of the **Share This** icons all of the time add it here.
 If have chosen a default link I recommend you add a default title as well.
 If left blank the current title will be used.
-If you want the same link to be used for all of the BookMark This icons all of the time add it here.
+If you want the same link to be used for all of the **Share This** icons all of the time add it here.
 If left blank the current URL will be used. - Note: When adding your link use the domain minus the http:// only add the link in the following format www.socialmedia.com. *\[Figure-10\]*

 ![Figure-10](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-slinks-mod-config-bookmark1.png "Figure-10"){.coalaweb-docs}

 #### Part 2 - Display

 This section controls what is displayed in the **Share This** part of the module.
 You can choose to display a title including what text will be displayed.

-<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files.</div>
+<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files or a language override.</div>

 You can also choose the color of the title and the border color but only if you selected yes to **Display Borders** in the **General Display Options** section.
 This border will surround the **Share This** part of the module.
 You can enter a \# followed by a color reference code such as \#000000 for black or you can use the color chooser box to the right of the input field.
 The last option is used to display some text above the **Share This** section of the module. *\[Figure-10a\]*

 ![Figure-10a](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-slinks-mod-config-bookmark2.png "Figure-10a"){.coalaweb-docs}